 NM Areas Reviewed Findings Recommendations The facility has a Lead HIV Clinician to carry out responsibilities as required.
 The facility has policies and procedures to facilitate HIV testing.
-The facility had developed policies and procedures that include requirements for the communication of HIV test results.
-Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
-Clinicians provided HIV testing as part of routine medical care for patients.
+X The facility had developed policies and procedures that include requirements for the communication of HIV test results.
+The facility did not have a policy in place for communication of HIV test results.
+4. We recommended that the Acting Facility Director defines the requirements for communication of human immunodeficiency virus test results.
+Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements. Х Clinicians provided HIV testing as part of routine medical care for patients.
+Clinicians did not provide HIV testing to 5 of 35 patients (14 percent).
+5. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
 X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 2 of 12 patients.
-5. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
+Clinicians did not document informed consent for HIV testing for two of nine patients.
+6. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
 The facility complied with additional elements as required by local policy.